tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 say that they'd hover or use a different dirtying posture at dirty or public toilets than at clean or private toilets.
-For a more complete verification of this hypothesis, another study could observe how posture choice affects the dirting of the toilet and see whether my categorization of postures into clean postures and dirty postures is reasonable.
+For a more complete verification of this hypothesis, another study could observe how posture choice affects the dirtying of the toilet and see whether my categorization of postures into clean postures and dirty postures is reasonable.